kdonnay/mwa/README.md

 Specific types of events might affect subsequent levels of other events.
 To estimate the corresponding effect, treatment, control, and dependent events are selected from the empirical sample.
 Treatment effects are established through automated matching and a diff-in-diffs regression design.
 The analysis is repeated for various spatial and temporal offsets from the treatment events to address concerns related to the "modifiable areal unit problem" (MAUP).
 Instead of arriving at a single estimate for an arbitrary choice of spatiotemporal unit, results for many different such specifications are reported making the dependency on these choices explicit.

 We here illustrate the methodology using an example from quantitative research on conflict but it could be equally applied in other quantitative fields of research that rely on geo-referenced event data: Criminologists might investigate the effects of law enforcement activities on subsequent levels of crime.
 Epidemiologists could analyze the spread of infectious disease as a function of specific types of interactions between individuals.

+> For further details on the methodological framework, please refer to the article of Schutte & Donnay that has appeared in [Political Geography](http://dx.doi.org/10.1016/j.polgeo.2014.03.001) in 2014.

 # Installation
 [![CRAN](https://www.r-pkg.org/badges/version/mwa)](https://cran.r-project.org/package=mwa)